 A new study has found that 13% of people think of themselves as pathological liars, or say that others consider them to be pathological liars.

 To be clear, these aren’t people who tell the occasional fib.
-Like, for example, therapists who claim that they don’t Google their patients.
-No, the 13% of people that this study is referring to told an average of 10 lies per day.
+The 13% of people that this study is referring to told an average of 10 lies per day.

 The study, published in the journal Psychiatric Research and Clinical Practice, included 623 people.
 The researchers recruited them in 2019 from various mental health forums, social media, and a university.